 - Eating slowly gives your body the twenty minutes it needs for food in the stomach to signal the brain that it’s no longer so very hungry.

-– Slow food gives you time to taste, smell and feel the food, which may increase satisfaction with fewer calories.
+- Slow food gives you time to taste, smell and feel the food.
+Enjoying the healthy food may yield increased satisfaction with fewer calories.

 - Smaller bites and more chewing may help signal your brain that you’ve had enough.